Bearle/django_private_chat2/README.md

 Paid support
 ------------

-If you wish to have professional from the authors of django_private_chat2, or simply hire Django experts to solve a particular problem, please contact us via email `tech` **at** `bearle.ru`
+If you wish to have professional help from the authors of django_private_chat2, or simply hire Django experts to solve a particular problem, please contact us via email `tech` **at** `bearle.ru`